 - Grief and Trauma Counseling

-As a LFMT, you can choose to work with a variety of individuals that may be presenting very different needs.
-Some of the specific titles of professionals in this field can vary depending on the group that they choose to work with, or could be all inclusive if you choose to provide services to all people within your licensed range.
-Our team has provided you with some information on each of the roles of the LFMT for you to consider before you make the decision to become licensed in this field.
+As an LMFT, you can choose to work with a variety of individuals with very different needs.
+Some specific titles of professionals in this field can vary depending on the group they choose to work with or could be all inclusive if you choose to provide services to all people within your licensed range.
+Our team has provided you with some information on each of the roles for you to consider before you make the decision to become licensed in this field.
 Read more below to learn more about this fascinating career field.

 - Family Therapist: In family therapy, professionals can help family members work through issues that may be causing strain in the household.
 Arguments, conflicting personality styles, and trauma are some of the issues that can be common when working with families in the field, making the influence of the family therapist important for positive growth.
 Family therapists can also teach different coping strategies and communication techniques that can be useful when trying to repair relationships and live happier family lives.

 - Couples Therapist: Couples therapists can specialize in the relationship and communication between people in romantic relationships.
 This can include components relating to growth after infidelity, health-related coping, and sexual health.
-Couples therapists can work with couples that are seeking prevention strategies for divorce, or even couples that are currently going through a divorce.
+Couples therapists can work with couples seeking prevention strategies for divorce or even couples currently going through a divorce.
 Professionals choosing to work in this field can work for mental health organizations or even in private practice.

 - Relationship Therapist: Closely related to couples therapists, relationship therapists can also use some of the same communication and consideration techniques to help people struggling in their private relationships.
 Therapists in this field can work with groups of friends, companions, or even business associates to develop healthy ways of communicating needs and compassion for others.
 Relationship therapists can also work to develop self-help guides and intervention programs for public use in the field.